Mithachu/PastryBot/README.md

 # PastryBot

-A Bot for my private servers
+At the moment nothing major, just a bot being built for usage in a private server

+Needed:
+  Python 3.5+
+  discord.py